 This is one winter activity that doesn't require a lot of expensive equipment, just grab your sledge and head for the nearest snow-covered hill!
 Some resorts have designated sledging areas and you might even be able to try sledging at night.
 You can pick up a sledge at one of the many ski hire shops or sports shops in La Plagne.

 Raquette à Neige or Snow-shoeing in and around La Plagne is a perfect activity for bad weather conditions or for non-skiers.
-Don't forget to wear comfortable and waterproof boots and take a few snacks and some water with you.
-Either set out on your own, or join a group led by a knowledgeable local guide or activity company and explore the hidden parts of the ski area.
-Snowshoes and ski poles are provided by most companies offering this as an experience, or you can hire or buy snowshoes from most Sports Shops.
-Grab a trail map from the Tourist Office and be sure to check the weather forecast before you go.
+Don't forget to wear comfortable and waterproof boots.
+Either set out on your own, or join a group led by a knowledgeable local guide and explore the hidden parts of the ski area.
+Snowshoes and ski poles are provided by most companies offering this as an experience, or you can hire snowshoes from most Sports Shops or Ski Hire Shops, grab a trail map from the Tourist Office and head off on your own adventure.
+Be sure to check the weather forecast before you go.

 Snowmobile / Skidooing

 Those who enjoy speed will love riding a powerful snowmobile (like a motorbike with caterpillar tracks) around La Plagne.
 Discover the different dimensions of driving; carving turns, accelerating in a straight line, ascents and descents.
 Snowmobiles are a great way to explore La Plagne especially as you get to ride them when the resort is at its quietest.
 Disappear into the woods and blast around empty snow fields on your scooter with your own guide.
 Remember to wrap up warmly especially if you go after dark, and bring goggles if there is powder.

 Go freestyle in La Plagne at the half-pipe, snow park & boarder cross.
 If you want to practise though all important jumps with the safety of a big air bag then you're in luck...airBag Montalbert is located near the snow front, next to the toboggan run.